DoDWAN Documentation Download About

 The server should reply to this command with an ok or error response PDU.

-Stops the reception of notifications
+Stop the reception of notifications

 name : stop (string)